Harlem Shuffle (novel)

 Harlem Shuffle is a 2021 novel by American novelist Colson Whitehead.
 It is the follow-up to Whitehead's 2019 novel The Nickel Boys, which earned him his second Pulitzer Prize for Fiction.
-It is a work of crime fiction and a family saga that takes place in Harlem between 1959 and 1964.
+The first book in Whitehead's "Harlem Trilogy," it is a work of crime fiction and a family saga that takes place in Harlem between 1959 and 1964.
 It was published by Doubleday on September 14, 2021.

-A sequel entitled Crook Manifesto was published in July 2023.
+A sequel entitled Crook Manifesto was published in July 2023, followed by Cool Machine in July 2026.

 Synopsis

+Part One

 In 1959, Ray Carney lives in Harlem with his wife Elizabeth, with whom he is expecting a second child.
 Although descending from a criminal family, Ray makes his living working as an upstanding furniture salesman on 125th Street.
 However, he occasionally fences stolen goods through his furniture store, including those from his cousin Freddie.
 Whereas Ray has steered his way toward an honest living, Freddie is descending into Harlem's criminal underworld.
-Freddie orchestrates a robbery of the Hotel Theresa with his associates and volunteers Ray to fence what is stolen.
-The heist goes wrong and a cast of criminal figures enter Ray's life, forcing him into a personal struggle between aspects of his fractured self.
-The novel is divided in three parts and covers three separate capers, set in 1959, 1961, and 1964.
-It culminates with the Harlem riot of 1964.
+Freddie volunteers a reluctant Ray to fence the stolen goods in a robbery of the Hotel Theresa he and his associates, Arthur, Pepper and Miami Joe, are planning, to Ray's fury.
+However, the heist goes wrong after Miami Joe kills a hostage, leading the group to run afoul of Chink Montague, a mob boss whose territory includes the hotel.
+The group discovers they stole a necklace intended for Montague's girlfriend and force Ray to fence the stolen goods, to his displeasure.
+Initially unsure of what to do, Ray decides to tell on Arthur to Chink and warn the former.
+However, Freddie later tells him Arthur was murdered.
+Pepper and an unwilling Ray search for a missing Miami Joe, who pursues the latter to his furniture store after being caught and reveals his intentions to betray and kill his team.
+Pepper kills Miami Joe and leaves Ray to dispose of his body.
+A month later, Pepper gives Ray the necklace, which he sells a year later and begins accepting his illicit activities.